 The very names of these properties tell of their arbitrariness, and it is impossible to say what they might look like in the physical world.
 The name quark was taken from a particularly difficult James Joyce novel by Murray Gell-Man (who was instrumental in their discovery), and was used in preference to Richard Feynman’s more light-hearted suggestion of the “parton” (after Dolly Parton).
 A hypothetical sub-component of quarks and electrons, dubbed the preon, was postulated in the 1970s and 1980s, but it has since been largely abandoned as superfluous and experimentally unproven.
 Quarks and electrons do in fact appear to be elementary particles.

 The current Standard Model of particle physics consists of 16 elementary particles: up, down, top, bottom, charm and stange quarks; electrons; muon and tau leptons; three types of neutrinos; Z and W bosons; photons; and gluons.
 These particles are acted up on by three fundamental forces: the electromagnetic force, the strong nuclear force and the weak nuclear force.
 In addition to these particles, the Higgs boson (dubbed the "God particle" by the popular media) is an integral part of the model, as it explains why the other elementary particles (with the exception of gluons and photons) have mass, and therefore why matter in general has mass.
-It has proved to be a remarkably robust and successful model, and several particles which were merely theoretical when it was first formulated in the mid-1970s have since been observed experimentally (although the Higgs boson remains tantalizingly elusive).
+The Standard Model has proved to be a remarkably robust and successful model, and several particles which were merely theoretical when it was first formulated in the mid-1970s have since been observed experimentally, including most recently (2012) the elusive Higgs boson.